 - 2011, $1,598,500 Verdict.
 Plaintiffs are shopping at Nordstrom when they, incredibly, came under attack by a disturbed homeless woman.
 The woman had taped four butcher knives together and spontaneously began attacking the sales representatives and customers.
 Just a crazy thing.
-Plaintiffs are attacked and receive numerous stab wounds leaving scars, PTSD, and limited use of their hands and arms.
-The woman’s rampage is ended when an off-duty FBI agent pulls out his revolver and orders her to stop.
+The woman attacks the Plaintiffs who receive numerous stab wounds leaving scars, PTSD, and limited use of their hands and arms.
+The woman’s rampage ends when an off-duty FBI agent pulls out his revolver and orders her to stop.
 Where is the negligence?
 Plaintiffs sue Nordstrom arguing that the store was negligent for failing to adequately warn and evacuate the store when they became aware of the dangerous situation.
 Additionally, they note that though provided with a training manual for such incidents, the staff was never trained to handle it.
-Defendant claims the attack was a random act of violence that they had no control over, and that they had provided all reasonable measures to ensure the safety of its patrons.
+Defendant claims the attack was a random act of violence that they had no control over and that they had provided all reasonable measures to ensure the safety of its patrons.
 A Montgomery County jury awards $1,598,500 to the two plaintiffs.